dushimsam/deep-dive-into-algorithms/README.md

 Getting into data structures and algorithms can be so tough for the first time.
 You may wonder where you can start.
 I have included some basic problems you need to know to get mastery of these approaches.
 The toughest technique i can point out in all of the approaches is **dynammic programming**.
-I have tried to look into this approach particulary more further by solving the common problems about it from arranged from the leetcode website.
+I have tried to look into this approach particulary more further by solving the common problems about it sorted out from the leetcode website.
 You may find them in a series of daily challenges .

 #### Technologies